-- your misconduct can lead to removal from a placement; - you will not be given a refund if you are removed from placement; - if you are removed from placement, you forfeit learning and assessment opportunities associated with the placement; - the nature of placements creates a greater degree of unpredictability than in a traditional educational setting; - you will required to follow the reasonable policies and instructions of the placement host and may be required to complete (and sign) reasonable paperwork at the direction of the placement host; and - absence from any or all of a placement (regardless of the reason) will be a forfeiture of learning and assessment opportunities missed.
+- · your misconduct can lead to removal from a placement, - you will not be given a refund if you are removed from placement, - if you are removed from placement, you forfeit learning and assessment opportunities associated with the placement, - the nature of placements creates a greater degree of unpredictability than in a traditional educational setting, - you will be required to follow the reasonable policies and instructions of the placement host, and may be required to complete (and sign) reasonable paperwork at the direction of the placement host, and - absence from any or all of a placement (regardless of the reason) will be a forfeiture of learning and assessment opportunities missed.

 It is important that a placement host not have their primary functions compromised by your placement.
 It is vital to the success of our programmes that placement hosts be willing to accept placements.
-If a placement host that you placed with finds that laboratory to be a diverse to its functioning, present an unacceptable risk, or is overly burdensome on staff, they can terminate the placement.
+If a placement host that you are placed with finds your presence to be adverse to its functioning, to present an unacceptable risk, or is overly burdensome on staff, they can end your placement.
+In that case, you would not be able to meet programme requirements for which the placement was required.